department-of-veterans-affairs/va-digital-services-platform-docs/content/05-Build-and-Development/FormIntermediate.md

 ## Custom validation

-Because our forms are based on JSON Schema, you can rely a lot of the built in types and pattern property to do a lot of validation.
+Because our forms are based on JSON Schema, you can rely on the built in types and pattern property to do a lot of your validation.
 However, sometimes you need validation rules that go beyond what JSON Schema offers.
 To write custom validation, we have a `ui:validation` helper:

 ```js
 page1: {